catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 * Dashboard

-  - The dashboard can be changed to show updates on services you're interested in via the **customise** button at the bottom of the screen.
+  - The dashboard can be changed to show updates on services you are interested in via the **customise** button at the bottom of the screen.

 * Files